chimericdream/worldofpannotia.com/src/_base_classes/paladin.md

         desc: "Paladins are proficient with all simple and martial weapons, with all types of armor (heavy, medium, and light), and with shields (except tower shields)."
       - name: "Aura of Good"
         type: "Ex"
-        desc: "The power of a paladin's aura of good (see the _detect good_ spell) is equal to her paladin level."
+        desc: "The power of a paladin's aura of good (see the {% spell_link detect-good %} spell) is equal to her paladin level."
       - name: "Detect Evil"
         type: "Sp"
-        desc: "At will, a paladin can use _detect evil_, as the spell."
+        desc: "At will, a paladin can use {% spell_link detect-evil %}, as the spell."
       - name: "Smite Evil"
         type: "Su"
         desc: |